UPDATE - July 2020: PAX & Storz & Bickel Launch Web Apps for iOS user (click to learn more)

 The Storz & Bickel app works with the Volcano Hybrid, the Crafty, and the Crafty+.
 Each vaporizer is affected differently by Apple’s app ban.
 The Volcano Hybrid has full on-board controls and is fully functional without the app, but loses some custom settings and the new programming features called Workflows and Iterations.
 Not only can you no longer change things like the brightness and alerts, but without Workflows, we also can’t program the perfect bag.

 Similar to the Hybrid, Crafty owners will lose a lot of tweaks and customizations, as well, such as brightness and alerts.
-The Crafty, which will soon be replaced by the Crafty+, has two on-board temperatures that top out at 383° F (195° C), and might be too low for some people.
+The Crafty, which has been replaced by the Crafty+, has two on-board temperatures that top out at 383° F (195° C), and might be too low for some people.
 The Crafty+ adds a third temperature that maxes out at 410° F (210° C), which makes the loss of the app go down easier.
 The good news is, after a lot of testing with the Crafty+, it still works fine without the app for most people.
 The biggest losses here are the battery meter and auto-shutoff timer, both of which can only be seen on the app.

 You need to learn the Firefly 2+ controls